papontem/15Connect4_Public_Demo/README.md

     - Choice to add an img to player pieces
     - Change game background to any preffered img

 3. Add functionality for resetting the game once an end game or tie game state is reached.

-4. Create game sessions so as to play from different devices
+4. Create online lobby game sessions so as to play from different devices

+5. Animations for the pieces dropping down from the top of the boardto the bottom of the column.